 - Get Support: Reach out to your social network, join a support group, use untapped resources, and/or find a therapist to talk to if you feel too overwhelmed.

-Stress is part of life and expecting to always live a stress-free life is unrealistic.
-When experiencing stress, a better approach is to take a moment to breathe and center yourself, acknowledge your feelings, adjust your perception and thinking, and implement strategies to cope with stress in a healthy way.
-By addressing stress holistically (your thoughts, emotions, body, and interactions), you feel more at peace, are more productive, prevent physical ailments and premature aging, foster healthier relationships, and allow your body to thrive.
+By applying the tips described above, you can cope with stress holistically (your thoughts, emotions, body, and interactions), you feel more at peace, are more productive, prevent physical ailments and premature aging, foster healthier relationships, and allow your body to thrive.

 To a Healthier Fitter You,